Skip to main content

 Best Practices

-1. Using the Exclusion Tag
+1. Using Exclusion Rules

 2. Configuration Sheet Rules